KarlitoCZ/KAS/README.md

 ### Karlito's Aiming Software
-IA.
+AI.
 Powered aimbot and trigger-bot for general use in python This cheat is a proof of concept and not anywhere close to being as powerful as an external or internal cheat

 ### Common Problems